Daley Thompson's Decathlon: Gameplay

 The player starts the game with three lives; failure to reach the minimum standard in an event results in the loss of one life.
 Success in the 1500 metres event results in the game returning to Day 1 to repeat the events with more difficult qualification criteria.

 Depending on the computer, running is simulated by hitting two keys (representing the left and right leg) alternately and as quickly as possible or by moving the joystick from side to side as quickly as possible.
 The game rapidly gained a reputation among players as a "joystick killer" because of the constant vigorous waggling of the joystick required during many of the events.

 The Spectrum version was the first game to use Speedlock, a fast loader on the computer.

 Music

 The soundtrack of the C64 version of the game was composed by David Dunn.
 The introduction music, by Martin Galway, is based on the 1978 electronic music piece "Rydeen" by Yellow Magic Orchestra (YMO).

 Reception

 Daley Thompson's Decathlon was the ninth best-selling computer game of 1985 in the United Kingdom.

 Sinclair User gave the game a score of 8/10.
 The game won the award for Best (Overall) Arcade Game in the Crash magazine Readers Awards 1984 and was the Best Arcade-Style Game of the Year at the Golden Joystick Awards.
 The One magazine in 1991 rated the game two out of five stars for the Amiga and Atari ST.

-In 1985, Ocean acquired the rights to produce official conversions of Konami's games starting with the arcade follow-up to Track and Field, Hyper Sports.
-Their officially licensed versions of Track and Field were finally released for the Commodore 64 in 1987, and Amstrad CPC and ZX Spectrum in 1988.

 In 2017, the game was placed on Eurogamer's "10 games that defined the ZX Spectrum" list.